fubin1999/glytrait/README.md

 #### Using the custom formulas

 Once you have editing the template file with new formulas in, you can try them out.
-For incoperating the custom formulas, use the "-f" or "--formula_file" option:
+For incoperating the custom formulas, use the "-f" or "--formula-file" option:

 ```shell
 glytrait data.csv -f custom_formulas.txt